lgbrownjr/ser2bt-bridge/README.md

 # ser2bt-bridge
 ## Serial to Bluetooth bridge for raspberry pi zero
+Before we begin, please understand that everything in this repository is a work in progress...  :)  Especially as of 9/22/20, my documentation is still trying to keep up with what is working...  :)
 ### Introduction:
 This project a set of scripts, that allow one to use the raspberry pi to "bridge" two serial connections together - one being a bluetooth link from a user to the pi, and the other being a serial connection to a device, such as a Cisco router or switch.
 This allows the administrator manage the device while enjoying the benefit of being some distance away from it.